pedrosbmartins/pedrosbmartins.github.io/_drafts/decisiondiagrams.md

 <iframe id="decision-tree-visualization" src="/assets/beard/dist/index.html" width="100%" height="500px"></iframe>
 <p style="text-align: center;font-size: 0.75rem;">Tree visualization using <a href="https://github.com/pedrosbmartins/beard" target="_blank">beard</a>.</p>

 Notice that the subtree that expresses the second term -- `C·D` -- had to be duplicated in order to represent the classification rule.
-In fact, for this expression and variable ordering, there will be one replicated subtree for each variable in the first term (you can verify this by <a href="#" class="link-button" onclick="return render(decisionTree, { expression: '(A·B·E)+(C·D)' });">adding new variables to the first term</a>).
+In fact, for this expression and variable ordering, there will be one replicated subtree for each variable in the first term (you can verify this by <a href="#" class="link-button" onclick="return incrementVariable();">adding new variables to the first term</a>).
 This is an example of a phenomenon known as the **replication problem** of decision trees.
 For a tree to properly express certain concepts, it must replicate part of its structure to account for all feature-splitting tests.[^replication-problem]

 The replication problem leads to **data fragmentation**.
 As different subtrees expressing the same concept must be replicated across the tree structure, the statistical support given by training samples for each split decision has to decrease with depth necessarily, for a given finite data set.
 In other words, more data is needed to fully learn the underlying concept.